bennyistanto/erm/docs/gee.md

 **Notes**

 The GEE script is written by Benny Istanto and Ridwan Mulyadi.
 Both are working as Climate Analyst and System Developer at VAM unit, UN WFP Indonesia.
+UPDATE: Benny Istanto is no longer with WFP since August 2021.